Fine-tune with the API or CLI

 Model deployment

-For more information about model deployment methods, see Deploy a model by using the API.
+For other deployment methods, see Deploy a model by using the API.

 curl "https://dashscope.aliyuncs.com/api/v1/deployments" \